Faqahat/Jito-Fee-Discord-Bot/README.md

 -   Success Chance Calculator: Employ the "/chance (fee)" command to analyze the likelihood of your transaction succeeding based on the provided fee.
 -   Data-Driven Optimization: Say goodbye to guesswork and maximize your Jito experience.

-Note: The Bot relies on data from metabase.com https://jito-labs.metabaseapp.com/public/dashboard/016d4d60-e168-4a8f-93c7-4cd5ec6c7c8d
+Note: The Bot relies on raw data from metabase.com https://jito-labs.metabaseapp.com/public/dashboard/016d4d60-e168-4a8f-93c7-4cd5ec6c7c8d